Law Enforcement Administration

 Most law enforcement administrators start out as patrol officers and work their way up the ranks.
 It's at the patrol level (corporal) that officers learn the streets and people of the communities they serve and protect.
 After serving as corporal for a year or two, officers can then be considered for promotions to sergeant, lieutenant or captain.
 Depending on the agency, exceptional officers with an educational background in law enforcement administration can skip ranks and advance quickly.

 Does a job in law enforcement administration sound like something you might enjoy?
 Education-Portal.com has all the information you need on degree and career opportunities and will guide you in making the right decisions for your future.

 Many degrees are available in law enforcement administration, and your choice depends on how you wish to enter the field.
-Some individuals complete a 12-to 14-week police academy, while others earn their Master of Criminal Justice degree to accelerate the promotional process.
+Nearly all individuals interested in police work need to complete a 12-to 14-week police academy, and some go on to earn their Master of Criminal Justice degree to accelerate the promotional process.
 Check out the following articles to learn more about education options in law enforcement.

 - Associate's in Law Enforcement

 - Bachelor of Criminal Justice